When

 can be adapted for space applications when access to space-qualified parts is limited.

-By bringing together the LACW and LATS communities, this edition will stimulate discussions on how to increase
+By bringing together the LACW and LATS communities, this edition will stimulate discussions on how to increase the reliability and engineering maturity of Latin American missions, bridging the gap between academic research, industry practices, and the requirements of launch providers.

 The event is organized by a technical and scientific committee of researchers from different institutions across Latin America,